Dundonnell Mountain Rescue

 Dundonnell Mountain Rescue exists to help anyone who gets into difficulty on Scottish hills.
 It is a voluntary mountain rescue team covering some 2,600 square miles, about 9% of Scotland’s Main land area.

-The funding provided by the Crerar Hotels trust will assist with the requirement of an east coast base.
+The funding provided by the Crerar Trust will assist with the requirement of an east coast base.
 A site has been purchased and the funding will now be used to build the base.

 Our 35 qualified team members are available 24/7/365, to provide assistance, at the request of the police, to fulfil the their main purpose which is to help anyone in difficultly on the hills.
 They also apply our specialist skills to search for missing (often vulnerable) people in semi-urban, agricultural or forestry areas.
 The police do not themselves have the capacity or capability to stage mountain rescues or searches and rely heavily on Dundonnell Mountain Rescue in the event of the mountain incidents, particularly when rescue helicopters are unavailable.